 Alcovy Conservation Center

-The main building complex contains 15,000 square feet of office, lecture, classroom and library space, surrounded by native plant gardens.
-Situated on 115-acres along the Alcovy River, other facilities on the site include pavilions, an executive retreat house, and a quaint log cabin.
+Situated on 115-acres along the Alcovy River, the main building complex contains 15,000 square feet of office, lecture, classroom and library space, surrounded by native plant gardens.
+Other facilities on the site include pavilions, an executive retreat house, and a quaint log cabin.
 Scenic boardwalks and trails meander through woodlands, wetlands, and meadows.

 Visitors are welcome to walk the nature trails during regular business hours.
 Please check in with the front office upon arrival and departure.

 Office hours may vary on occasion.
 We recommend you call ahead to confirm.
 Organized groups (schools, homeschools, scout groups, etc.) must make arrangements in advance.